EanNewton/Awesome-Reading-List/README.md

 ## Databases

 - [Data Denormalization is Broken](https://lironshapira.medium.com/data-denormalization-is-broken-7b697352f405) - Why it’s impossible to write good application-layer code for everyday business logic.
+(20 minutes, 2016).
 - [Postgres Hashing](https://www.postgresql.org/docs/current/hash-intro.html) - A technical overview of what hash indexes are and how they are implemented.
+(5 minutes, 2022).
 - [Re-introducing Hash Indexes in PostgreSQL](https://hakibenita.com/postgresql-hash-index) - There is another type of index you are probably not using, and may have never even heard of.
 It is wildly unpopular, and until a few PostgreSQL versions ago it was highly discouraged and borderline unusable, but under some circumstances it can out-perform even a B-Tree index.
+(15 minutes, 2021).
 - [Spending $5k to Learn How Database Indixes Work](https://briananglin.me/posts/spending-5k-to-learn-how-database-indexes-work/) - How a simple design choice resulted in thousands of dollars in server costs per day.
+(4 minutes, 2021).
 - [The Ultimate SQLite Extension Set](https://antonz.org/sqlean/) - Something like a standard library in Python or Go, only for SQLite.
+(3 minutes, 2021).
 - [Twitter's Snowflake ID](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake) - Twitter needed something that could generate tens of thousands of ids per second in a highly available manner.
 This naturally led us to choose an uncoordinated approach.
+(3 minutes, 2010).
 - [UUID's and ULID's](https://sudhir.io/uuids-ulids) - What UUIDs and ULIDs are under the hood, and how to encode and use them.
+(15 minutes).
 - [UUID to UTF-8 in Ruby](https://gist.github.com/snikch/6969879) - Ruby script to Convert a UUID to UTF-8 encoding to visually shorten.

 ## Design and UI